festus0123/Capstone-Project-1-Amazon-Product-Review-Analysis/README.md

 #### Exploratory Data Analysis
 #### Sales Analysis
 #### Visualization
-#### Insight drawn
+#### Conclusion

-Getting Started
+### Getting Started

-### The project contains product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.
+####The project contains product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.

 ###The data  will be explored to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 The goal is to produce an interactive Power BI dashboard that highlights these ﬁndings.